Prochlorperazine Buccastem, Stemetil

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Stemetil Tablets®; Sanofi, The electronic Medicines Compendium.
-Dated June 2013.
+Manufacturer's PIL, Stemetil® Tablets 5 mg; Sanofi, The electronic Medicines Compendium.
+Dated January 2022.

 Manufacturer's PIL, Buccastem® M; Alliance Pharmaceuticals, The electronic Medicines Compendium.
 Dated February 2020.

 Medicines Complete BNF 85th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.